 If your sheep get into wet pasture, new pasture, suspicious weeds, an open grain bin, or anything else that might give them a stomach ache, you may need to treat them.
 Keep an eye out for distended bellies– especially on the left side where the rumen is– and a sheep with no energy, no appetite, head held low, or making low grunting sounds of pain.
 Follow the directions on the bottle for administering to your sick critter.

 Tip: For preventative medicine, try a bloat block.
 This is a kind of mineral supplement block which helps prevent sheep from getting bloat– kind of an antacid for sheep.
-Another less expensive solution is to keep a small dish of baking soda out for them to eat if they need it.
-They will know to nibble at it i they aren’t feeling well.
-They aren’t solutions for an animal who already has bloat, but these may help prevent that problem.
+Another less expensive solution is to keep a small dish of baking soda (available at most feed stores) out for them to eat if they need it.
+They will know to nibble at it if they aren’t feeling well.
+These aren’t solutions for an animal who already has bloat but may help prevent that problem.

 IVERMEC and BASIC VACCINES